wellsluo/DeployVHD/README.md

 #License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/wellsluo/DeployVHD/blob/master/LICENSE) file for details.

 ##Features